 The following are some high-level recommendations to alleviate pressure, understand your baseline, and take a more proactive approach to responding to an SAP audit:

-Request More Time
+1. Request More Time

 Upon receiving a notification from SAP’s audit team, many companies feel compelled to commence the process of immediately providing SAP with the information they are requesting.
-In our experience, SAP has been receptive to reasonable requests for more time.
-More time should not be used as a delay tactic in hopes SAP will go away (because they won’t), but as an opportunity for your company to conduct a baseline assessment of your SAP relationship and come up with an informed strategy.
+In our experience, SAP has been receptive to reasonable requests for more time as well as obtaining further clarity as to the scope of SAP’s proposed audit.

-Conduct Baseline Assessment
+2. Conduct a Baseline Assessment

-- Optimization – Identify shelfware that may be either traded or terminated via commercial terms to offset any potential compliance exposures or related maintenance
+- Optimization – Identify shelfware that may be either traded or terminated via commercial terms to offset any potential compliance exposures or related maintenance.

-Develop Your Strategy
+3. Develop Your SAP Audit Strategy

 The results of your baseline assessment should go beyond informing your budget of a potential compliance exposure.
 The baseline assessment should allow you to develop your strategy from an informed perspective such that you can now take an offensive posture with SAP to set the edge on the tone of the audit.
 When you make decisions for your strategy, you should be able to do so from your deeper understanding of where the relationship stands and where it is advantageous for your company.

 Make no mistake, SAP engages in audits not to create a contractual dispute and negotiation, but to trigger a financial transaction.
 One of SAP’s well-known strategies is to use the threat of an audit to push customers into a certain direction and influence not only technology decisions, but the timing and size of technology purchases.
 Therefore, having a clear line of sight into the elements of your relationship from an assessment perspective is crucial to execute a proactive strategy with SAP.